Lajja (novel): Plot summary

 In Ayodhya, in the state of Uttar Pradesh in India, on 6 December 1992, Babri Masjid is demolished.
 The demolition has repercussions in Bangladesh.
 The fire of communal rioting erupts, and the Dutta family feels and faces the heat of the communal hatred.
 Each member of the family feels about this in his/her own way.

 Sudhamoy, the patriarch, feels that Bangladesh, his motherland, will never let him down.
 Kiranmayee as a faithful wife stands by her husband's views.
 Suranjan, their son, believes that nationalism will be stronger than communalism but is progressively disappointed.
 He finds himself adopting communal reactions that contrast entirely with the ideology of patriotism he has always had faith in.
 Nilanjana curses her brother's apathy and coaxes his brother to take the family to a Muslim friend's house for safety.

 It is a story of metamorphosis, in which disastrous events create disillusionment, resulting in violence and resentment.

 Translations

-Lajja has been translated into many languages including French, Dutch, German, English, Spanish, Italian, Swedish, Norwegian, Finnish, Icelandic, Persian, Arabic, Assamese, Kannada, Hindi, Gujarati, Oriya, Urdu, Marathi, Telugu, Tamil, Punjabi, Nepali Malayalam and Sinhalese.
+Lajja has been translated into many languages including French, Dutch, German, English, Spanish, Italian, Swedish, Norwegian, Finnish, Icelandic, Persian, Arabic, Assamese, Kannada, Hindi, Gujarati, Odia, Urdu, Marathi, Telugu, Tamil, Punjabi, Nepali Malayalam and Sinhalese.